fern-api/docs-starter/README.md

 # Docs Starter

-Create beautiful documentation in under 5 minutes using an OpenAPI specification.
+Create beautiful documentation in under 5 minutes using your OpenAPI specification.

 </div>